Veritas Sound Sculpture

 It is a common question to ask how a handpan is built.
 While I can't teach you how to make or build a handpan, I can show you a bit of how I build a Veritas Sound Sculpture and briefly explain what you are getting when you request an instrument from me.

-After years of experience tuning and building handpans formed from a wide variety of thickness and shaping methods I have chosen to build my instruments on 1.0mm thick, nitrided and "deep drawn" 53cm diameter shells sourced from the knowledgeable team at Ayasa Instruments.
+After years of experience tuning and building handpans formed from a wide variety of thickness and shaping methods I have chosen to build my instruments on 1.0mm thick, "deep drawn" 53cm diameter stainless steel shells sourced from the knowledgeable team at Ayasa Instruments.
 They have spent years forming a deep relationship with their nitriding facility and creating their own drawing machine to create a stable and consistent canvas for me to create on.

 By drawing the shell into the "bowl" shape with one large press the steel is thus formed with the most consistent and even thickness across the steel of almost any other handpan shell forming method.